Please Note: Our Virtual Field Trip programs are 95% full. Some programs are unavailable. We are thrilled to have had such a positive response.

 Explore the many careers available in the museum profession through this interview series with Stark Museum of Art staff.
 Students will meet key Museum staff, including administration, curatorial, exhibitions, education, and security.
 This virtual field trip is a great starter for classroom discussion on career paths and opportunities.
 This program is aligned with Fine TEKS.

-Perspectives on the West – Available January 2020
+Perspectives on the West – Coming Soon

 What does the phrase “West” mean to you?
 This program provides students the opportunity to explore the West from the perspective of four very different artists.
 Over the course of 4 10-minute videos, students will be introduced to artists whose work ranges from the 19th-21st centuries and whose artwork tells unique stories of the West.
 This program will prompt students to look closely at artwork depicting the West, how it is defined, and what it means personally to the student.
 This program is aligned with Fine Arts and Social Studies TEKS and will be available beginning January 2021.